pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * `SimilaritySpace`s for `SmithWaterman` & `NeedlemanWunsch`

 * Riffle Shuffle
-  * revisit maskState (may need a "revealed" list that generates the "moves" for player)
   * optimal strategy
   * measure P(all correct) for each strategy
   * measure entropy of each strategy